Updated: Aug 20

-Technical debt generally accumulates due to one of those six factors or a combination of them.
+Technical debt generally accumulates due to one of those six factors or a combination.

-Most of the time, technical debt is an honest result of other factors such as lack of know-how, inability to organize, lack of ownership, competitive pressures, a tech-enabled company culture that is not acquainted with technology enough.
+Most of the time, technical debt is an honest result of other factors such as lack of know-how, inability to organize, lack of ownership, competitive pressures, and a tech-enabled company culture not acquainted with technology enough.

-It can also be the result of too weak or too controlling product management, sales, or technology leadership.
+It can also result from too weak or too controlling product management, sales, or technology leadership.